What is a Christian?

 It's not always our fault that we believe in tradition.
 We're not responsible for the way we were raised and what we were taught when we were young.
 God is merciful, kind and patient with us in our ignorance and gives us grace with time to repent when we come to know the truth (Acts 17:30).
 Parents have the responsibility to raise their children but when we are adult it's important that we constructively challenge what we were taught with a view to honouring what the Bible teaches if it's a Christian we claim to be.
 People in their late teens and twenties do this anyway.
 It's a part of maturing.
 I was raised in the Episcopalian tradition, and though I was an atheist for many years, I assumed (wrongly) that Episcopalian tradition and Bible teaching were one and the same.
 I was wrong.
 I was to discover that the Bible teaches very different things to "human tradition" (Colossians 2:8).
 It is surprising just how brainwashed we have been by those who adhere to tradition, who were brainwahed in their turn by their fathers.
 Ultimately the responsibility for this error falls on our ancestors who knew the truth and willfully turned away from it.
 So we must be charitable because we too were once ignorant.

-Now I can understand how a Christian who has always worshipped in a church on Sundays might think worshipping somewhere else on a creation rest day (which isn't Saturday either, incidentally) is 'strange', 'weird' or even 'cultic'.
+Now I can understand how a Christian who has always worshipped in a church on Sundays might think worshipping somewhere else on a creation rest day (which isn't Saturday either, as most Messianics teach) is 'strange', 'weird' or even 'cultic'.
 I've certainly been called these things by Sunday Church-worshippers.
 But as one Bible-believing Christian amusingly retorted to being called 'weird': "That's OK.
 I just believe more of the Bible than you do."
 And that's basically what the great 'controversy' is between Christians with different beliefs - some believe in the Bible more than others, and the others believe in "human tradition" more than their Bibles.

 Well, it's all very well to say that a true Christian is a 'Bible-believing Christian'.
 There are many who claim to be 'Bible-believing Christians' and yet they belong to churches and denominations who all teach different things.
 Again, we have to ask: how much of the Bible do they believe?
 Typically, they will answer "all of it", but once you show them something that contradicts what the Bible teaches, they will usually fall back on some sort of 'tradition' to justify themselves.

 Let me give you another example.
 If someone calling themselves a Christian told you: "A Christian celebrates Christmas on 25 December each year", most people - Christian and non-Christian - would assume that was true because millions do.
 But did you know that the Bible nowhere speaks of Christians celebrating Christmas?
 In fact, it specifically forbids celebrating any religious festival (as opposed to a private one like a wedding anniversary) that God has not appointed!
 Worse, Christmas can be traced to a pagan festival which the Bible specifically forbids.
 In fact, God has given all true believers moedim or 'Appointments' in which they are to gather together for worship.
-First, there is the weekly seventh-day Sabbath (the same as Seventh-Day Adventists and many other Sabbatarian Christians and Messianics observe).
+First, there is the weekly seventh-day luni-solar Sabbath (not the same as Seventh-Day Adventists and many other Sabbatarian Christians and Messianics observe).
 Second, there is the monthly New Moon.
 And third, there are the Seven Festivals which are known as Passover, Unleavened Bread, Firstfruits, Pentecost, Trumpets, Atonement and Booths.

 To get around the plain Bible teaching so that they can continue with their traditions, many Christians claim that we are not under the Law anymore and that Christ abolished all of these moedim.
 The odd thing is (from the traditionalists' view-point), Christ specifically upheld the moedim and told us to observe them "until heaven and earth disappear" (Matthew 5:17-20).
 And neither He nor the apostles taught that Christians were no longer "under the Law".